What is a

 Some self help groups value and want professional involvement in their group.

-Many professionals have been slow to accept self help groups as an effective adjunct to main stream care.
-There is considerable evidence to suggest self help groups are a valid means of allowing individuals to take responsibility for their own health issues and that involvement in them often produces better health outcomes.
+Many professionals have been slow to accept self-help groups as a useful adjunct to mainstream care.
+There is considerable evidence to suggest self-help groups are a valid means of allowing individuals to take responsibility for their health issues and that involvement in them often produces better health outcomes.